HCL-TECH-SOFTWARE/voltscript-json-converter/README.md

     }
 ```

-For JsonVSE downstream dependency, you'll need to sign up for the Volt MX Demo Marketplace.
+For JsonVSE downstream dependency, you'll need to sign up for the Volt MX Marketplace.
 Instructions are in the [how-to-guide](https://help.hcltechsw.com/docs/voltscript/early-access/howto/writing/archipelago.html#volt-mx-marketplace-credentials). **NOTE:** Ensure you log into the Volt MX Marketplace via a browser after confirming your account, to ensure the account is properly activated.
 Otherwise authentication to gain an access token will fail.

 You'll then need to add this to the JSON object in your [atlas-settings.json](https://help.hcltechsw.com/docs/voltscript/early-access/howto/writing/archipelago.md#atlas-settingsjson), in the .vss directory of your user home directory: